 - Letters of Acknowledgement

 NYS Grant Applicants for LGRMIF – your application process just got a whole lot easier!
 You can now submit just one quote!
-The deadline for 2017 applications is March 14, 2016 at 5:00 pm.
+The tentative deadline for 2019 applications is January 21, 2020.
 Don’t wait until the last minute call us or use the form to get more information.